mendix/docs/content/appstore/app-services/text-analytics.md

     5. Click **OK** to save the settings.
     6. When the **Question** dialog box asks if you want to automatically fill the contents of the data view, click **Yes**.
     7. If needed, drag a column in the data grid to move it to a different place.
+12. Make sure your follow the section [Obtaining the service mpk and License Token to use the service in Your App](#obtain) get a valid license token and configure **TextAnalytics.LicenseToken** correctly.
-12. Run your app locally.
+13. Run your app locally.
 You can perform entity detection directly in the browser:

      ![runlocally-entities-detection](attachments/text-analytics/runlocally-entities-detection.png)